Allan Leighton co-op chair web

 Leighton will start in the new role on Monday, with visits to stores planned for tomorrow (Sunday).
 The hope is that his return to the business where he forged his reputation will boost morale, and will help to recruit, reassure and support a CEO.

-Since CEO Roger Burnley was sacked, soon after the 2021 deal was completed, the private equity consortium has been unable to persuade a number of candidates it has approached for the Asda CEO role, despite a generous £10m pay packet.
+Since CEO Roger Burnley stepped down, soon after the 2021 deal was completed, the private equity consortium has been unable to persuade a number of candidates it has approached to take on the job, despite a generous £10m pay packet.

 Return to glory